Real-World Agent Project: MySQL & Streaming

 Get a Free Cloud MySQL Database

-You need a MySQL server reachable from your code.
+We need a MySQL server reachable from our code.
 TiDB Cloud offers a free, MySQL-compatible serverless tier that works well for this project.

 1. Create a free account (search "TiDB Cloud pingcap.com" for the official site).